This articles goes step by step on how to move Acctivate and its data to a new server.

 E. Copy QuickBooks Company File(s) to NEW Server

-- Further details on moving QuickBooks to a new server is not covered in this article.
-Please contact QuickBooks support or your certified QuickBooks ProAdvisor for assistance with QuickBooks.
+- Further details on moving QuickBooks to a new server are not covered in this article.
+Please contact QuickBooks support or your certified QuickBooks ProAdvisor for assistance with QuickBooks migrations.
+The Acctivate support team is unable to assist with any migration for QuickBooks.

 F. Set up the Acctivate Company List on NEW Server